aditishenoy/blog/content/post/The30sList.md

 title: "The 30s list"
 date: 2019-08-16T19:37:19+05:30
 draft: false
-image: 'dream.jpg'
+image: '/img/dream.jpg'
 tags: []
 categories: []
+comments: false
+noauthor: true
+share: false
 ---

 1. [x] Build my own website
 2. [ ] Get a job I love
 3. [ ] Learn another language
 4. [ ] Become a yoga instructor
-- [ ] Become a teacher
+- [ ] Teach a class at university for a semester
 - [ ] Give a TED Talk
 - [ ] See the Northern Lights
 - [ ] Have an OG Spanish omielette